CIRO Cybersecurity for Canadian Wealth-Management Firms: A 2026 Compliance Guide

 Does CIRO require wealth-management firms to have specific cybersecurity controls?

-CIRO expects registered firms to manage cybersecurity and third-party risk as part of sound business conduct and to protect client information and records.
-It frames expectations around outcomes rather than a fixed checklist, so firms align to a recognized framework and keep evidence of their controls.
+CIRO expects registered firms to manage cybersecurity and third-party risk as part of sound business conduct.
+It frames expectations around outcomes rather than a fixed checklist, so firms align to a framework such as CIS Controls v8.1 and keep evidence.

 What is the most common cyber incident at advisory firms?

 Business email compromise and fraudulent transfer instructions.
-An attacker compromises or spoofs an email account and redirects a client transfer.
-Callback verification on transfer instructions plus strong email security and multi-factor authentication are the core defenses.
+An attacker spoofs an email account and redirects a client transfer.
+Callback verification, strong email security and multi-factor authentication are the 3 core defenses.

 How should a wealth firm handle vendor and third-party risk?

 Know where client data lives, what each vendor is responsible for, and what happens if a vendor has an incident.
-Keep documented due diligence, data-residency answers, and access records.
-CIRO expects firms to understand and manage the risk their vendors introduce.
+CIRO asks firms to assess risk before, during and after an engagement, and points to Guidance Note GN-2300-21-003.

 Do small wealth firms need an internal security team?